echobind/bisonapp/README.md

 - Don't copy/paste files, use generators and Hygen templates.
 Need to update the generator as your project evolves? they are all in the `_templates` folder.
 - Use a single command to run Next, generate Nexus types, and GraphQL types for the frontend.
 By doing this you can ensure your types are always up-to-date.
 - Don't manually write types for GraphQL responses... use the generated query hooks from GraphQL Codegen.
 - All frontend pages are static by default.
-If you need something server rendered, just add `getServerSideProps` like you would in a any Next app.
+If you need something server rendered, just add `getServerSideProps` like you would in any Next app.

 ## Tradeoffs